-icon $\mathbf{\hat{s}}$ in the instrument cluster.
-The "sliding car" icon $\mathbf{\hat{s}}$ in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac® with RSC system to operate.
-If the "sliding car" icon 🛐 illuminates steadily, verify that the AdvanceTrac® with RSC system is not manually disabled by pressing the AdvanceTrac® with RSC "Off" button located on the center of the instrument panel.
-If the "sliding car" icon 🛐 remains steadily illuminated, have the system serviced by an authorized dealer immediately.
-The message center will also indicate a failure with the AdvanceTrac® with RSC system.
+AdvanceTrac[®] system to operate.
+If the "sliding car" icon § illuminates steadily, verify that the AdvanceTrac[®] system is not manually disabled by pressing the AdvanceTrac[®] "Off" button located on the center stack of the instrument panel.
+If the "sliding car" icon § remains steadily illuminated, have the system serviced by an authorized dealer immediately.
+If equipped with a message center, the vehicle will also indicate a failure with the AdvanceTrac[®] system.

-When AdvanceTrac® with RSC performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.
+When AdvanceTrac[®] performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.

-When an event occurs that activates AdvanceTrac® with RSC you may experience the following:
+When an event occurs that activates AdvanceTrac[®] you may experience the following:

-- A slight deceleration of the vehicle - The "sliding car" 👖 indicator light will flash. - A vibration in the pedal when your foot is on the brake pedal - If the driving condition is severe and your foot is not on the brake, the brake pedal may move as the systems applies higher brake forces.
+- A slight deceleration of the vehicle - The "sliding car" 🛐 indicator light will flash. - A vibration in the pedal when your foot is on the brake pedal - If the driving condition is severe and your foot is not on the brake, the brake pedal may move as the systems applies higher brake forces.
 You may also hear a whoosh of air from under the instrument panel during this severe condition. - The brake pedal may feel stiffer than usual.